John G. Trump: MIT doctorate (1931–1933)

-Van de Graaff thought a one-megavolt generator would allow him to artificially split the atom, and sought to build a version with sufficient dielectric strength.
-He split his budget between an air-insulated generator and improvements in vacuum insulation.
-He constructed a air-insulated 43 ft Van de Graaff generator first demonstrated in November 1933.
-Newspapers celebrated its dramatic electrical arcs, but they also revealed the generator's fundamental limitation: the breakdown of voltage in open air.
+Van de Graaff sought to build a generator with sufficiently strong electric potential to artificially split the atom.
+He split his research between open-air models, which required large terminals, and vacuum-insulated designs, which were compact but technically challenging.
+In 1933, Van de Graaff demonstrated the Round Hill generator, a 43 ft air-insulated generator that produced dramatic electrical arcs and attracted broad press coverage.
+But the demonstration also revealed the design's fundamental limitation: high voltages broke down in open air.

-Back on the MIT campus, Trump worked on new methods to operate a Van de Graaff generator in vacuum.
+To overcome these limits, Trump worked on vacuum techniques.
 He designed a synchronous alternating-current motor to power a vacuum, which proved highly efficient.
 Encouraged by this practical innovation, his dissertation also proposed a method to build vacuum-insulated, long-distance transmission lines for high-voltage direct current.
 In 1932, Van de Graaff filed to patent components in the transmission system.
-The new Tennessee Valley Authority showed interest in developing these patents for its hydropower projects, and Vannevar Bush offered to license these patents to the Authority by assigning them to the Research Corporation.
+The new Tennessee Valley Authority showed interest in developing these patents for its hydropower projects, and Vannevar Bush offered to license them to the TVA by assigning them to the Research Corporation.
 Though the transmission project fell through, MIT became the first private university with a policy of research commercialization, and its arrangement was an influential predecessor to university patent licensing.

 Trump received his doctorate of electrical engineering in 1933.
 His thesis, Vacuum Electrostatic Engineering, described these contributions and examined the factors governing voltage-insulation strength in vacuums.